AJDutch/PokemonFetcher/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+You will need Android Studio then flutter and Dart pluggins.
+Effectively you choose a generation.
+It will fill a pokemon selector with all those pokemon and you select a pokemon and it will show the picture.